tobami/littlechef/README.md

 * `fix nodes_with_role:ROLE1`: Configures all nodes which have a certain role in their run_list.
 * `fix nodes_with_role:ROL*`: Configures all nodes which have at least one role which starts with 'ROL' in their run_list.
 * `fix nodes_with_role:ROLE1 env:MYENV`: Configures all nodes in the environment MYENV which have a certain role in their run_list.
-* `fix debug node:MYNODE`: You can start all your commands with `fix debug` to see all Chef Solo debugging information
+* `fix --debug node:MYNODE`: You can start all your commands with `fix --debug` to see all Chef Solo debugging information.
+Also, the node file and node databag wont't be deleted from the node.
+* `fix --no-report node:MYNODE`: will prevent the logging of Chef Solo output to /var/log/chef/

 Once a node has a config file, the command you will be using most often is `fix node:MYNODE`, which allows you to repeatedly tweak the recipes and attributes for a node and rerun the configuration.